 Every person is at a different level of awareness, know yourself!

-Altruistic awareness is for self actualized individuals who are beyond seeking physical security, emotional stability and esteem needs (have surpassed the desire of receivingm approval from their fellow men).
+Altruistic awareness is for self actualized individuals who are beyond seeking physical security, emotional stability and esteem needs (have surpassed the desire of receiving approval from their fellow men).

-The aim of each individual should be to reach a state of total self-awareness, in order to experience all possibilities of perception, available to mankind.
+The aim of each individual should be to reach a state of total self-awareness, in order to experience all possibilities of perception, available to humankind.

 The main reason for a person’s turmoil stems from their ignorance of not fully cognizing who they truly are.